Fischerfredl/flask-expects-json/README.md

 ## Default values

 Normally validators wont touch the data.
 By default this package will not fill in missing default values provided in the schema.
-If you want to you can set `fill_default=True` explicitly.
+If you want to you can set `fill_defaults=True` explicitly.
 The validation will be performed after this action, so default values can lead to invalid data.

 ## Testing